nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Test Case: edit the first contact email to `hellogmail` and launch CONNECTIONS<br>
         Expected: CONNECTIONS launches successfully with 0 entries.

-    1. Other incorrect formating of data or invalid fields: birthday to `00000000`, phone to `mynumber`, `...`
+    1. Other incorrect formatting of data or invalid fields: birthday to `00000000`, phone to `mynumber`, `...`
-        Expected: Similiar to previous.
+        Expected: Similar to previous.

 1. _{ more test cases …​ }_